Wells Fargo Identity Theft Protection: Pros, Cons & Alternatives

 Starts at $12

 Note: Every Aura plan comes with a free and fully-featured 14-day trial.
-This means you can try everything included with Aura — including Dark Web monitoring, automatic data broker removal, and credit protection features — with no obligation.
+This means you can try everything included with Aura — including Dark Web monitoring, automatic data broker removal, and credit score and protection features — with no obligation.

 Here’s what you get with Aura: